CITIZEN SCIENCE OPPORTUNITIES TO IMPROVE EUROPEAN MAMMAL CONSERVATION: an open online course

 - University science students who are interested in natural resources.

-The modules will be accessible from 15th January until 30th June
+The first edition was accessible from 15th January until 30th June

-Languages: English (Latter a Spanish version will be also released briefly)
+Languages: English (a Spanish version is also available)

 Requirements: Internet connection and google account